aeorherhe/simple-snake-game-py/README.md

-simple snake game coded in Python from online tutorial.
+Simple snake game coded in Python from online tutorial.